 Are You Getting Enough Iodine?
 Signs of Deficiency Revealed

-This article delves into the crucial role of iodine in our and highlights the telltale signs that indicate a deficiency in iodine levels within the body.
+This article delves into the crucial role of iodine in our diet and highlights the telltale signs that indicate a deficiency in iodine levels within the body.
 Iodine is an essential mineral that plays a vital role in the production of thyroid hormones, which are responsible for regulating our metabolism, growth, and development.

 Understanding the importance of iodine is key to maintaining a healthy thyroid function and supporting brain development, particularly in infants.
 Adequate iodine intake is also crucial in preventing goiter, a condition characterized by an enlarged thyroid gland.